Reflective Statement Examples (How to Write) – Word, PDF

 • Describe your attempt to explore the idea: Challenges you faced to finish your main task should be discussed.
 In addition, all attempts made to explore your idea choice should be included.

-• Comment on other options you may have chosen: Similar and other exciting ideas may have been available before picking your idea to work on.
-Concisely list these options and explain briefly why you didn’t choose them.
+• Comment on other options you may have chosen: Similar and other exciting ideas may have been available before you picked your idea to work on.
+Concisely, list these options and explain briefly why you didn’t choose them.

 • Explain why you chose your idea: Explain why you chose your primary idea in a short paragraph, capturing the main details of all you want to convey.
 This paragraph should highlight your idea.